Vehrik/FarOut/Characters/Traits.md

 ###COST: 10 EXO / 1 ITG

-    All properties of a Trait (Damage, Core Damage, Core Boost) will be reapplied to the Victim(s) at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.
+    All properties of a Trait (Damage, Core Damage, Core Boost) will be reapplied to the Target(s) at the beginning of every Round until the Trait's products are reduced to an Integrity of 0.

     If a Trait has even 1 point of Integrity, it implies that it produces some